FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Download BepInEx 5.4.21 x64: https://github.com/BepInEx/BepInEx/releases/download/v5.4.21/BepInEx_x64_5.4.21.0.zip

-Extract all contents of BepInEx_x64_5.4.21.0.zip to $HOME/.local/share/Steam/steamapps/common/Garfield Kart - Furious Racing
+Extract the four contents in BepInEx_x64_5.4.21.0.zip (winhttp, doorstop_config, BepInEx folder, etc.) to $HOME/.local/share/Steam/steamapps/common/Garfield Kart - Furious Racing

-Move the plugins folder in GKFR.Fargield.Mod.by.ElectricYoshi to "Garfield Kart - Furious Racing\BepInEx"
+Move the plugins folder in GKFR.Fargield.Mod.by.ElectricYoshi to $HOME/.local/share/Steam/steamapps/common/Garfield Kart - Furious Racing/BepInEx

-Go to "Garfield Kart - Furious Racing\Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'
+In the same Garfield Kart game directory where you moved the plugins folder, go to "Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'

-Move the 'localization' file in "GKFR.Fargield.Mod.by.ElectricYoshi" to the same Windows folder in the previous step
+Move the 'localization' file in "GKFR.Fargield.Mod.by.ElectricYoshi" to the same Windows folder from the previous step

 Open Steam (in Steam Deck desktop mode) and go to the GKFR page in your Steam library